 Individuals who are victims of crimes of violence have a right to be notified of the outcome of complaint resolution procedures, upon written request to the Vice Provost.
 If the victim is deceased as a result of such crime or offense, the next of kin of such victim shall be treated as the alleged victim.

-Notification shall be limited to the responsible student(s), part(s) of the code violated, and assigned sanction(s).
+Notification shall be limited to the responsible student(s), part(s) of the Code violated, and assigned sanction(s).
 Individuals in receipt of this information may assume personal civil liability for releasing this information to others.

-9.10 Incarcerated Students

-In cases involving incarceration, a hearing will be held when the student is available for a hearing.
-Under these circumstances, the Vice Provost or designee may determine that an administrative hearing be held rather than a Conduct Board hearing.

 Conduct Records

 10.1 Disclosure